tasks/docs/docs/manual_sort_mode.md

 title: Manual sorting
 ---

-`My order` sort mode allows you to manually rearrange your task lists.
-Long press to intiate a drag-and-drop gesture, then move your task up or down to re-arrange it, or move it to the side to turn it into a subtask
+`My order` sort mode allows you to manually rearrange your tasks in a particular task list.
+Select a task list, open the overflow menu sort options, choose `My order`.
+Then long press to intiate a drag-and-drop gesture, then move your task up or down to re-arrange it, or move it to the side to turn it into a subtask

 `My order` is supported for: